 The job title called realtor is the same as real estate broker, or real estate agent, and it defines a person that acts as a middle man between sellers and buyers of real estate or real property.

-His/her job description entails finding sellers who want to sell, and buyers who want to buy.
+The realtor job description entails finding sellers who want to sell, and buyers who want to buy.

 In the United States, the realtor’s role was established in reference to the English common law of agency, with the realtor having a fiduciary relationship with his clients.

 In the United Kingdom however, estate agent is the term used to describe anyone in this line of work, though there are significant differences between the actions and liabilities of estate agents, it all depends on each country.